digital-asset/daml/docs/source/daml/reference/data-types.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-Reference: data types
+Reference: Data Types
 #####################

 This page gives reference information on Daml's data types.

 .. _daml-ref-built-in-types:

-Built-in types
+Built-in Types
 **************

 Table of built-in primitive types